-An embassy for biodiversity Located in the heart of the Brie countryside, in Crécy-la-Chapelle in Seine-et-Marne, 30 minutes from Paris via the A4 motorway, Parrot World welcomes you to South America.
+An embassy for biodiversity Located in the heart of the Brie countryside, in Crécy-la-Chapelle in Seine-et-Marne, 30 minutes from Paris via the A4 motorway, Parrot World will be opening its doors to visitors in the spring of 2020 with its first theme zone: South America.

 EXPLORE THE ANIMAL WORLD IN CONTACT WITH PARROTS

 Parrot World is one of the new generation of wildlife parks aimed at satisfying the issues of educating and developing the awareness of the public but at the same time taking the well-being of birds and animals into account (their physiological and psychological needs).
 As guides to the very heart of nature, the resident parrots will encourage you to explore their recreated habitats and encounter the species that exist alongside them.
-The tour will include an immersive view of two different areas,

-Amazonia Trek and Patagonia Trek, to allow visitors to observe the animals and birds and their behaviour in a closer, more attentive manner.

-The educational content is developed in partnership with the Parrot Wildlife Foundation, which invites visitors to join it in their commitment to support conservation action.
+The tour will include an immersive view of two different areas to allow visitors to observe the animals and birds and their behaviour in a closer, more attentive manner.
+The educational content will be developed in partnership with the Parrot Wildlife Foundation, which will invite visitors to join it in their commitment to support conservation action.

-Since 2020 an immersion in the heart of South American nature.
+2020 : immersion in the heart of South American nature

-Visitors follow a fun-filled, educational trail recreating landscapes characteristic of South America, in total immersion with the animals endemic to this region of the globe.
-The giant aviary - 10,000 sq.m. by 15 m high and one of the largest in Europe - offers a 360° sight of hundreds of colourful birds flying around.
-This immersive experience set in the heart of South American nature makes Parrot World's giant aviary a real embassy for the Amazon in France.
+Visitors will follow a fun-filled, educational trail recreating landscapes characteristic of South America, in total immersion with the animals endemic to this region of the globe.
+The giant aviary - 10,000 sq.m. by 15 m high and one of the largest in Europe - will offer up a 360° spectacle of hundreds of colourful birds flying around.
+This immersive experience set in the heart of South American nature will make Parrot World's giant aviary a real embassy for the Amazon in France.

 Ambitious project

 for the Île-de-France region

 OVER

 OF THE WORKS BUDGET ENTRUSTED TO LOCAL COMPANIES

 RECRUITMENT OF

-Seasonal

-EMPLOYEES hires
+20

+SERISOTTE

-TO OPERATE THE PARK
+EMPLOYEES INVESTO OPERATE THE PARK

-+147 000
+200,000

-VISITORS
+VISITORS EXPECTED

-SINCE OPENING
+IN THE 1ST YEAR:

+major impact

 Virtuous project, committed to protection of the environment